SeabookChen/seabookchen.net/_posts/2014-05-23-download-pdf-files-automatically-in-firefox-using-selenium-webdriver.md

 {: #firefox-pops-up-save-file-dialog }

-As Selenium itself doesn't interact with system-level dialogs, in order to download PDFs as a part of the browser automation process, it requires the help from either additional frameworks or an approach that handles downloading automatically.
+As Selenium itself doesn't interact with system-level dialogs, in order to download PDFs as part of the browser automation process, it requires the help from either additional frameworks or an approach that handles downloading automatically.

 <a class="post-image" href="/assets/images/posts/2014-05-23-firefox-save-file-dialog.png" title="'Save file' dialog in Firefox">
 <img itemprop="image" data-src="/assets/images/posts/2014-05-23-firefox-save-file-dialog.png" src="/assets/js/unveil/loader.gif" alt="'Save file' dialog in Firefox" />
 </a>

-Firefox's [download preferences][Download Manager preferences] are controlled by some properties defined in [`about:config`][about:config] page, which can be set programmatically while instantiating `FirefoxDriver` using Selenium WebDriver.
+Firefox's [download manager preferences][Download Manager preferences] are controlled by some properties defined in [`about:config`][about:config] page, which can be set programmatically while instantiating `FirefoxDriver` using Selenium WebDriver.

- - `browser.download.folderList` controls the default downloading folder type.
+ - `browser.download.folderList` controls the default folder to download a file to.
+   `0` indicates the Desktop; `1` indicates the systems default downloads location; `2` indicates a custom folder.
- - `browser.download.dir` holds the custom destination folder for downloading, which is activated if `browser.download.folderList` has been set to 2.
+ - `browser.download.dir` holds the custom destination folder for downloading.
+It is activated if `browser.download.folderList` has been set to `2`.
  - `browser.helperApps.neverAsk.saveToDisk` stores a comma-separated list of MIME types to save to disk without asking what to use to open the file.

 {% highlight ruby %}